How to Report a Car Accident

 Reporting Correctly: The 4 Steps

-If you’re not at fault for the accident you should follow these steps:
+If you’re not at fault for the accident, follow these four steps:

 • Insurance information

-• Take photos of the damage to both vehicles and the surrounding area
+• Photos of vehicle damage and the surrounding area

-3. A claims adjuster will call you to help you with the next steps.
-In the meantime, take initiative to learn about road safety and how to limit risky driving
+3. Cooperate with your claims adjuster.
+They’ll guide you through the next steps.
+In the meantime, consider learning more about road safety and ways to reduce risky driving.

 Remember to Stay Calm